Rare Bird Alert ⋆ Tucson Bird Alliance Skip to content

 TUCSON area

-A #LEAST GREBE continued at El Rio Open Space Preserve in Marana this week (m.ob.).
+A #LEAST GREBE continued at El Rio Open Space Preserve in Marana through 10/10 (m.ob.).
+ACCESS NOTE: planned maintenance will dry out the pond this week.
 Annotated map: http://goo.gl/5vIQSb

 WILLCOX & the SULPHUR SPRINGS VALLEY